PLEASE read the information on this site to familiarize yourself with all aspects of the GSMD

 If a breeder claims to have bred a dog "on prelims", first ask the age of the dog at time of breeding, then ask to see the paperwork if the results cannot be found on the OFA website.
 Also note the age of the dog when the prelims were done.
 According to OFA, "NORMAL" hips are those with a Fair, Good or Excellent rating and are the only ones that will be issued a clearance number.
 Said clearances should be published on the OFA website.
 Don't assume that because a breeder is a member of a Club (or even holds a high position on the Clubs Board) and/or is listed in the GSMDCA Breeder Classifieds, means they adhere to the guidelines.
 Unfortunately there is NO enforcement of those Guidlelines.

 I was a GSMDCA member for almost 25 years and a Club Officer for over a decade.

 I would not want this to impress anyone to the point where they felt they didnt need to research my practices as much as they would any other breeder.
 In fact, I encourage prospective owners to ask me a lot of questions .
 It is those who don't feel comfortable questioning me that cause me concern.

-I am no longer a GSMDCA Member because although the camaraderie it offers is very enticing, I believe parent Breed Clubs should be about protecting the breed, not promoting breeders.
-Unfortunately, the organization no longer reflects the priorities I feel are essential for the welfare of the breed: transparency about health and enforceable breeder guidelines.
+I believe parent Breed Clubs should be about protecting the breed, not promoting breeders.
+Unfortunately, many parent clubs no longer reflect the priorities I feel are essential for the welfare of the respective breed: transparency about health and enforceable breeder guidelines.